 Gradually (and not until the 20th century in the Northern Isles), the patronymic system was replaced by the adoption of a fixed family name taken from an ancestral figure, or namefather.
 For example, the McGregors decided to take their name from an ancestor who lived in the 9th century: Gregor, brother of King Kenneth MacAlpine.

-However, even today there is a legacy of the patronymic system in Scottish surnames.
+Vestiges of the patronymic naming system remains in Scottish surnames even today.
 The well-known surname prefix Mac simply means son.
 It is popularly believed that names beginning with Mc are of Irish origin and those with Mac are Scottish.
 This is not the case.
 Mac is the standardized prefix used today, but a hundred years ago it was commonly abbreviated in written records to Mc or even M’.